Image contrast enhancement based on the Schr\"odinger operator spectrum: Two-dimensional semi-classical signal analysis background

 \subsection{Effect of parameter \texorpdfstring{\(\gamma\)}{gamma} on 2D-SCSA}

 In this section, we analyze the effect of parameter $\gamma$ on 2D-SCSA, which has not been previously studied.
-Only several tests have been reported for the 1D SCSA case \cite{HelLal10}, demonstrating that $\gamma = \frac{1}{2}$ is the most appropriate value for 1D signal reconstruction.
-However, in another study \cite{Kaisserli2014}, it was demonstrated that higher values of $\gamma$ are required for image reconstruction.
-Figure \ref{g_effect} displays the effect of parameter $\gamma$ for image reconstruction.
-It can be seen that $\gamma$ affects the pixel intensity.
-Namely, the global intensity of the image increases when $\gamma$ increases and decreases when $\gamma$ decreases.
-This is similar to the behavior observed in gamma transformation, where gamma provides an exponential transformation over the pixels of an image:
+Only several tests have been reported for the 1D SCSA case \cite{HelLal10}, demonstrating that $\gamma = \frac{1}{2}$ is the most appropriate value for 1D signal reconstruction and filtering.
+However, in \cite{Kaisserli2014}, it was found that higher values of $\gamma$ produces good results for image reconstruction and filter.

+Figure \ref{g_effect} shows the effect of parameter $\gamma$ for image reconstruction.
+It can be seen that $\gamma$ affects the pixel intensity, changing the global intensity of the image as follows: For high values of $\gamma$, the pixel intensity increases and decreases for lower values of $\gamma$.
+This is similar to the behavior observed in the gamma transformation method that applies an exponential transformation over the pixels of an image and is described as:

 where $\bar{C}$ is a positive scaling constant commonly set to $1$, and $\bar{\gamma}$ is a positive constant that controls the degree of exponential effect on the pixel intensity. \\